 7. Join blogger groups

-I din’t join a blogger group for at least a year and I really wish I had joined earlier.
+I didn’t join a blogger group for at least a year and I really wish I had joined earlier.
 They are a great place to meet people who have the same hobby or career as you, you can bounce ideas of each and often find that if you have a problem some one in the group will have already experienced this and be able to help.
-Blogging groups are also great places to find out about opportunities that are coming up such as events and reviews.
+Blogging groups are also great places to find out about opportunities that are coming up such as events, reviews and blogger conferences.
 At first I was embarrassed by being in these groups a I would ask for help or apply for opportunities and never give back but you find the longer you are a blogger the more you learn and then you can soon share your expertise and support with other new members.

 8. Create an online presence across social media